Where’s My hat?

 I was on my way, and I knew my 8th grade students in Idaho City were wrong to laugh when I told them I would not be coming back the following year, that I was going into Television.

-When the time came three months later to depart my self-inflicted volunteer tenure, I said my Goodbyes to everyone and began walking out the door, heart in hand.
-I was literally out the door and down the sidewalk when Operations Director Bob Pyle called me back and informed me that they had just found some extra money.
+When the time came three months later to depart my self-inflicted volunteer tenure, I said my Goodbyes to everyone and began heading out the door, heart in hand.
+I was literally walking down the sidewalk when Operations Director Bob Pyle called me back and informed me that they had just found some extra money.
 No guarantees, but they thought they could pay me for the next month or two.
 I was delighted they were willing to take a chance on me.
 But by then everyone knew I was a cheap date.

 “I get my ideas from Voices.
 I hear Voices.”
 And sure enough, no one said a word about my answer.
 No one had even read it.
 Of course, I suppose it’s possible that someone did read my answer and figured, “Poor boy, he probably does hear voices.
 He seems the type.”